Forkxel/Quiz-game/README.md

 Resets score and form to selection of category and difficulty.
 User stay logged in after clicking this button.

+## Customization

+You can add your custom questions using the query.sql

 ## Help

 If you do not use MSSQL server, this app might not work.